ronaldbosma/call-apim-with-managed-identity/demos/demo.md

 Execute the requests in the "Test requests for the Unprotected API on API Management" section of the `tests.http` file:

-1. GET request - Should succeed (200 OK) - requires `Sample.Read` role
+1. GET request - Should succeed (200 OK) - the protected API requires `Sample.Read` role
-1. POST request - Should succeed (200 OK) - requires `Sample.Write` role
+1. POST request - Should succeed (200 OK) - the protected API requires `Sample.Write` role
-1. DELETE request - Should fail (401 Unauthorized) - requires `Sample.Delete` role (not assigned)
+1. DELETE request - Should fail (401 Unauthorized) - the protected API requires `Sample.Delete` role (not assigned)

 The HTTP method used on the unprotected API directly matches the operation called on the protected API, and the protected API determines the required role based on the HTTP method.